LukoJy3D/perfect100/guides/Noita/achievements/100__Perk_Progress.md

 :trophy: **Guide written by a human**:

 Obtain every perk at least once.
 Most of the perks can be found when entering the Holy Mountain, however there are a few hidden ones that require you to go to a specific spot, do specific actions or kill a specific enemy.
-Information about hidden perks can be found on the Noita wiki: https://noita.wiki.gg/wiki/Perks#Special_Perks (spoilers)
+Information about hidden perks can be found on the Noita wiki Sepcial Perks section of [Perks page](https://noita.wiki.gg/wiki/Perks#Special_Perks) (spoilers)

 ---